 - 2 sticks of cinnamon

-- Cook in bain-marie over low heat for 20 minutes, stirring often to prevent it from sticking on the sides (see notes).
+- Cooking: Boil in a large pot in a bain-marie (hot water bath) over medium-low heat for 20 minutes, lower heat and simmer for 20 more minutes.
+Stir often to prevent it from sticking to the bottom.